Mammillaria Cristata [Mam-mil-AR-ee-uh, Kris-TAY-tuh] is a succulent plant with a distinctive shape.

 Be sure to utilize a shallow pot filled with the porous mixture.

-Use the right size of the pot which snugly fits the plant and offers good drainage.
+Use the right pot size, which snugly fits the plant and offers good drainage.

 Grooming and Maintenance

-These succulent plants should be handled with care as their central spines might injure you.
+These succulent plants should be handled carefully as their central spines might injure you.

 Be sure to wear thick gloves when repotting the plant.